Want to hike with new friends?Join a group trip

 Meals: Nil

-Today starts with a taxi transfer to Mogro-Ermita Virgen del Monte to shorten this long stage.
-From here you walk to Santillana, which is one of the most picturesque towns along the Camino Norte.
-Take some time this afternoon to explore the well-preserved medieval village and the cloister in the Collegiate Church.
-Distance: 19km/13mi
+Today starts with a taxi transfer to Mogro-Ermita Virgen del Monte to shorten this otherwise long stage.
+From here you walk to Santillana, passing through Miengo, Cudón, Requejada, Viveda and Camplengo.
+Santillana is one of the most picturesque towns along the Camino Norte.
+Take some time this afternoon to explore the well-preserved medieval towers, Renaissance palaces and the Romanesque Santa Juliana Collegiate Church.
+Distance: 21km/13mi, highest point approx 120m

 Meals: B

-Continue on the path today to Comillas.
-You'll pass through a landscape of grassy fields with sprawling vistas which are broken periodically by church towers.
+Continue to Comillas passing through a landscape of grassy fields with sprawling vistas, broken periodically by church towers.
+The walking is mostly on local roads on undulating terrain through the towns of Oreña, Cóbreces, Trasierra and La Iglesia (Ruiloba).
 Arriving into Comillas signals your return to the coast.
 Comillas has some of Cantabria's most important Art Nouveau buildings including Sobrellano Palace Chapel and the Pantheon, the Pontifical University and the wonderful El Capricho by Antoni Gaudi.
-Distance: 22km/13.7mi
+Distance: 23km/14.4mi, highest point approx 150m

 Meals: B